Looking for a Used Park Avenue in your area?

 No one buys a Park Avenue for a thrilling driving experience, but the supercharged engine is lively and powerful, say drivers.
 What attracts owners to the 2003 Park Avenue is its smooth and comfortable ride, easy handling, and high-end features.
 The styling is classy, if not subtle.
 They like that you get a Cadillac experience at a lower price.
 There are complaints about the quality of the interior materials and some highway vibration.
 The Ultra sacrifices some smoothness to the rougher ride of the Gran Touring package.

-Talk about the 2003 Buick Park Avenue
+What's your take on the 2003 Buick Park Avenue?

 Buick Park Avenue Questions